Species of the Marvel Cinematic Universe: Kree

-The Kree are a militaristic race of mostly blue-skinned humanoids from the planet Hala, first featured in the ABC series Agents of S.H.I.E.L.D.
+The Kree (based on the Marvel Comics race of the same name) are a militaristic race of mostly blue-skinned humanoids from the planet Hala, first featured in the ABC series Agents of S.H.I.E.L.D..
 One of the most technically advanced races in the galaxy, the Kree are skilled in genetic engineering and are responsible for the creation of the Inhumans on Earth.

 The species made its cinematic debut in Guardians of the Galaxy with Ronan the Accuser and Korath the Pursuer.
 The Kree Empire is stated to have just signed a peace treaty with the Nova Corps of Xandar, thereby ending a centuries-long war between the two races.
-This treaty prompts the radical Ronan to embark on a renegade campaign of genocide against all Xandarians, before being defeated and killed by Guardians of the Galaxy.
+This treaty prompts the radical Ronan to embark on a renegade campaign of genocide against all Xandarians, before being defeated and killed by the Guardians of the Galaxy.

 The Kree briefly appear in Guardians of the Galaxy Vol. 2, where their planet Hala is nearly destroyed by Ego.

 They next appear in Captain Marvel.
-Pace and Hounsou reprise their roles as Ronan and Korath, and are joined by Yon-Rogg, Minn-Erva, Att-Lass, and Bron-Char, who are members of the Kree military team Starforce.
+Lee Pace and Djimon Hounsou reprise their roles as Ronan and Korath, and are joined by Yon-Rogg, Minn-Erva, Att-Lass, and Bron-Char, who are members of the Kree military team Starforce.
 Mar-Vell and the Supreme Intelligence also appear in the film.
 Yon-Rogg comes to Earth when the Kree discovers that Mar-Vell is working on a light-speed engine experiment as well as harboring some Skrulls.
-When Mar-Vell dies in a crash with Carol Danvers and Yon-Rogg arrives, Carol shoots the engine and gets exposed to its energies.
-After a blood transfusion from Yon-Rogg, Carol's memories are altered and she works under him and the Supreme Intelligence.
-Carol then comes back to Earth following an encounter with the Skrulls led by Talos.
-On a parley with Talos, Carol learns of what the Kree did to the Skrulls and their homeworld.
-After removing the dampener from her head, Carol uses her powers to fight the Kree forces, resulting in most of them either being killed or incapacitated.
-Yon-Rogg is sent back to Hala to relay Carol's message to the Supreme Intelligence.
+When Mar-Vell dies in a crash with Carol Danvers and Yon-Rogg arrives, Danvers shoots the engine and gets exposed to its energies.
+After a blood transfusion from Yon-Rogg, Danvers' memories are altered and she works under him and the Supreme Intelligence.
+Danvers returns to Earth following an encounter with the Skrulls led by Talos.
+On a parley with Talos, Danvers learns of what the Kree did to the Skrulls and their homeworld.
+After removing the damper from her head, Danvers uses her powers to fight the Kree forces, resulting in most of them either being killed or incapacitated.
+Yon-Rogg is sent back to Hala to relay Danvers's message to the Supreme Intelligence.

-The Kree also appear in Avengers: Endgame as well as the and the Disney+ animated series What If...?.
+The Kree also appear in The Marvels as well as the Disney+ animated series What If...?.